James 1:21 Commentary

 Revelation 13:17 (note) and he provides that no one should be able to buy or to sell, except the one who has the mark, either the name of the beast or the number of his name.

 Mike Andrus - The benefit of accepting the Word: it can save you.
 “Humbly accept the word planted in you, which can save you.”
 It’s a life or death issue.
 The Word of God is His instrument of salvation–ultimately the Living Word, Jesus Christ, but He can’t be separated from the Written Word, because that’s how we know Him.
 1 Peter 1:23 says, “You have been born again, not of perishable seed, but of imperishable, through the living and enduring word of God.”
 James is simply saying that a true acceptance and welcoming of God’s Word must be accompanied by a listening ear, a controlled mouth, a calm spirit, and a clean heart, and if these things are not observable in our lives, that is evidence that we have not humbly accepted the Word of God and may not even be saved.
-(Sermon)
+(When Religion Is Worthless)

 To save (rescue) (4982) (sozo) has the basic meaning of rescuing one from great peril.
 Additional nuances include to protect, keep alive, preserve life, deliver, heal, be made whole.
 In short, to save, means to make a person whole and complete in every respect.
 And this is what the Word of Truth is able to do, delivering believers from the destructive consequences of sin.
-Why do we so often forsake the well of the Word and its living water and make for ourselves broken cisterns that can hold no water? (cp Je 2:13)

 From the context we know that James is speaking to those who have been born again for he had just written that…